Nikkinoodl/Lomo/README.md

 The Gimp 3.0 version contains a re-usable workaround that enables the Gimp.Drawable.curves_spline method to be used in non-linear space.

 The plugin allows the optional application of multiple effects from a single dialog, including: wide angle distortion, lens blur, focus blur, grain, overexposure, and sharpness.
 Contrast and saturation can also be changed.
 However, the true benefit of this plugin is to allow the application of an assortment of color effects, many of which are complex to perform manually and difficult to repeat accurately.
-For example:

 The XPro Green effect seen in the image below involves appying different curve splines to each of the red, green and blue channels in non-linear color space.